ZaarourOmar/WingtipTicketsSaaS-DbPerTenant/Learning Modules/Business Continuity and Disaster Recovery/DR-RestoreFromBackup/GeorestoreTutorial.md

 Geo-restore is the lowest-cost disaster recovery solution.
 However, restoring from geo-redundant backups can result in data loss and can take a considerable time, depending on the size of the databases. **To recover applications with the lowest possible RPO and RTO, use geo-replication instead of geo-restore**.

-To reduce recovery time when restoring large numbers of databases in elastic pools, restore databases in parallel into multiple pools at the same time.
+To reduce recovery time when restoring large numbers of databases in elastic pools, restore databases in parallel into multiple pools.
 To repatriate databases once the outage is resolved, use geo-replication, which incurs no data loss and minimizes disruption.

-For multi-tenant applications with a catalog database that identifies where the active copy of each tenant's database is located, the catalog database is also restored and repatriated.
-Then as each tenant database is restored or repatriated, the catalog is updated with the new database location.
+For multi-tenant applications using a catalog database, you first restore or repatriate the catalog database.
+Then, as each tenant database is restored or repatriated, the catalog is updated with the new database location.

 This tutorial explores both restore and repatriation workflows.
 You'll learn how to: